Whether we live, work or play in Singapore, we increasingly need and want better access to foreign currencies.

 # 2 Revolut

-Looking at its Standard tier, Revolut allows you to exchange 14 currencies, including the Singapore Dollar (SGD), Hong Kong Dollar (HKD), US Dollar (USD), Australian Dollar (AUD), New Zealand Dollar (NZD) Euro (EUR), British Pound (GBP), Japanese Yen (JPY), Canadian Dollar (CAD), Thai Baht (THB), and others.
+Fiat Currency Exchange: Revolut’s free Standard tier allows you to exchange 28 currencies, including the Singapore Dollar (SGD), Hong Kong Dollar (HKD), US Dollar (USD), Australian Dollar (AUD), New Zealand Dollar (NZD) Euro (EUR), British Pound (GBP), Japanese Yen (JPY), Canadian Dollar (CAD), Thai Baht (THB), and others.
+This fiat currency exchange is capped at S$5,000 per month for Standard tier users and the currency would be stored within your Revolut wallet.
+Premium users can do so up to $15,000 per month while Metal users have unlimited usage.

-Revolut allows you to spend in over 150 different foreign currencies, both online and offline, at the interbank exchange rate.
-On its website, it states that the in-app exchange rates are constantly changing to reflect the real time dynamic rate at which banks swap currencies.
-On weekends, a mark-up of 0.5% to 2% may be placed on certain currencies.
+Foreign Currency Spending: You can spend in over 150 different foreign currencies, both online and offline, at the interbank exchange rate with Revolut.
+The in-app exchange rates are constantly changing to reflect the real time dynamic rate at which banks swap currencies.
+There are no hidden fees and any fees charged (if any) would be shown before the exchange transaction is made.

-If you want to make cash withdrawals from ATMs overseas, there will be no charges for the first $350 a month.
-Again, to have a larger limit for no-fee cash withdrawals, you can subscribe to the higher-tiered cards.
+ATM Withdrawals: If you want to make cash withdrawals from ATMs overseas, there will be no charges for the first $350 a month for Standard users.
+For larger limits for no-fee cash withdrawals, consider subscribing to Premium (up to $700 per month) or Metal (up to $1,050 per month).
+Any withdrawals above the limit would incur a 2% charge.

 On Revolut, you can receive instant alerts for transactions so you know immediately if your card is being mis-used.
 Similar to the YouTrip card, you also have the ability to turn off certain functions of your card if you lose it or suspect certain fraudulent activities.

-Finally, Revolut offers its Premium and Metal customers a unique “Disposable Virtual Card”, where the card number is generated and can only ever be used once.
+Finally, Revolut offers a unique “Disposable Virtual Card”, where the card number is generated and can only ever be used once.
 This can be useful when you are making transactions on online sites that you may not fully trust.

-Transferwise also allows users to spend in more than 150 currencies worldwide, both online and offline, without any foreign transaction fees.
+Foreign Currency Spending: Wise also allows users to spend in more than 200 currencies worldwide, both online and offline, without any foreign transaction fees.

 Apart from new digital solutions, the incumbents in Singapore are also providing their answer to Singaporeans’ need for foreign currency exchange and transfers.
-You can apply for the DBS MCA, and link your DBS Visa Debit Card to start performing transactions.
+You can apply for the DBS My Account.
+This was formerly known as the DBS Multi-Currency Account (MCA).
+You can also link your DBS Visa Debit Card to enjoy foreign currency spending.

-With the DBS MCA, you can buy and save 13 currencies, including the Singapore Dollar (SGD), Hong Kong Dollar (HKD), US Dollar (USD), Australian Dollar (AUD), New Zealand Dollar (NZD) Euro (EUR), British Pound (GBP), Japanese Yen (JPY), Canadian Dollar (CAD), Thai Baht (THB), Chinese Renminbi (RMB) and others.
+With the DBS My Account, you can buy and save 13 currencies, including the Singapore Dollar (SGD), Hong Kong Dollar (HKD), US Dollar (USD), Australian Dollar (AUD), New Zealand Dollar (NZD) Euro (EUR), British Pound (GBP), Japanese Yen (JPY), Canadian Dollar (CAD), Thai Baht (THB), Chinese Renminbi Offshore (CNH) and others.

-DBS MCA also allows customers to make transaction-free, same-day online transfers (or remittance) to Australia, Canada, China, Eurozone countries, Hong Kong, India, Indonesia, Japan, Malaysia, New Zealand, Philippines, Thailand, UK and the US.
+DBS users also have access to DBS Remit which also you to make transaction-free, same-day online transfers (or remittances) to over 50 countries including Australia, Canada, China, Eurozone countries, Hong Kong, India, Indonesia, Japan, Malaysia, Myanmar, New Zealand, Philippines, Thailand, UK and the US.
 Those who are transferring $50,000 or more also receive preferential foreign currency conversion rates.

-What’s more, DBS also provides a brokerage service.
-Utilising services from the same bank, such as DBS Vickers and DBS MCA, we can also save on foreign currency exchange rates when we invest in companies that are listed in foreign currencies.
+DBS also provides a brokerage service.
+Utilising services from the same bank, such as DBS Vickers and DBS My Account, we can also save on foreign currency exchange rates when we invest in companies that are listed in foreign currencies.

 # 5 UOB Mighty FX

-There are 10 currencies you can store and spend on the UOB Might FX, including Singapore Dollar (SGD), Hong Kong Dollar (HKD), US Dollar (USD), Australian Dollar (AUD), New Zealand Dollar (NZD) Euro (EUR), British Pound (GBP), Japanese Yen (JPY), Canadian Dollar (CAD), Chinese Renminbi (RMB) and others.
+There are 10 currencies you can store and spend on the UOB Mighty FX, including Singapore Dollar (SGD), Hong Kong Dollar (HKD), US Dollar (USD), Australian Dollar (AUD), New Zealand Dollar (NZD) Euro (EUR), British Pound (GBP), Japanese Yen (JPY), Canadian Dollar (CAD), Chinese Renminbi offshore (CNH) and others.

 There will be a $5 charge per cash withdrawal at overseas ATMs.